 As a beginner, you can expect to get significantly stronger between every workout, and our beginner program takes advantage of that.

 Sooner or later, however, you are going to have to do more training before you see a significant strength gain.
-A significant strength gain in this sense means that you can add 2.5 kg to the bar and do the same number of reps, or that you can do more reps with the same weight you used last time.
+In this sense, a significant strength gain means adding 2.5 kg to the bar and doing the same number of reps or doing more reps with the same weight you used last time.

 - Beginner: from workout to workout.

 - Advanced: from month to month (or longer)

 When you no longer get significantly stronger from workout to workout, you have left the beginner stage behind and entered the intermediate phase.
 Your training program needs to be adapted for this.

 It is time to move on to the intermediate bench press program.

 Looking for a training program that combines the squat, bench press, and deadlift?